 For over 20 years, Neil and Gwen entrusted James Morris, Modoras Accounting Director, with both their business and personal accounting affairs.
 James played a key role in their business and personal success.
 From tax planning, superannuation arrangements, business advisory, asset protection and corporate structuring to managing the risks associated with running a medical practice, Neil was able to focus on supporting his patients and their families knowing everything was being taken care of.
 Meanwhile James was implementing advice designed to create a solid foundation which has enabled Neil and Gwen to tax effectively continue their charitable work in retirement.

-Through AusHEAL, the Wetzigs partner with the HEAL Africa Hospital to offer the people in Goma high-quality healthcare.
+Through AusHEAL, Neil and Gwen partner with the HEAL Africa Hospital to offer the people in Goma high-quality healthcare.
 Neil and Gwen do this, not only by going to the city and offering hands-on services, but also by offering numerous training opportunities for local medical staff, helping them to develop their infrastructures to work more efficiently.
 While here in Australia, they continue advocating for the medical needs in the Congo.
-When at home, the Wetzigs work tirelessly to build, prepare and train teams of nurses, surgeons and specialists who will join them on their future ventures into the heart of Africa.
+When at home, Neil and Gwen work tirelessly to build, prepare and train teams of nurses, surgeons and specialists who will join them on their future ventures into the heart of Africa.

 HEAL Africa and AusHEAL

 In fact, HEAL Africa in Goma is one of only three hospitals in the entire country that offers full services, including orthopaedics, obstetrics, gynaecology, paediatrics, internal medicine and general surgery.
 It also provides emergency care for gunshot wounds and other injuries, laboratory and diagnostic services as well as dentistry.

 Through AusHEAL, Neil and Gwen contribute to this crucial facility with their time, energy and resources.
 Through August to mid September this year, they led three teams of Australian professionals, including: